BDC Hamburger Icon

 • How will you use social media to increase your reach?

-If you don’t take the time to carefully consider these questions, you’ll put effort into a costly PR campaign that will ultimately go nowhere.
-That could tank your product or service’s prospects and have consequences for your company’s bottom line.
+If you don’t take the time to consider these questions carefully, you’ll put effort into a costly PR campaign that will ultimately go nowhere.
+That could tank your product or service’s prospects and affect your company’s bottom line.

 For example, when you invite a particular media outlet to a launch event, personalize the email with their name and use the text to establish a personal connection.
 Include a short note about something you have in common or praise one of their recent achievements, either of which demonstrates your genuine interest in their work.